 James Bullard: I do think it prepared us well having gone through the 2007-09 financial crisis, when it took a long time to get the same steps made during that period, because it was all brand new.
 Here, I think there was a lot of agreement that this was a major shock.
 There was a lot of agreement that you definitely wanted to handle the pandemic, but handle it in a way that did not create a financial crisis.
 The relatively quick response was to go to the 13(3)-type programmes and provide liquidity to financial markets.
 So far, I think that has worked quite well.
 There were problems with market functioning in March and maybe into April, but most of those have corrected.
 You could argue about it.
 As far as the initial way, the response has been much faster than it was in the previous crisis.
 That has served us very well in terms of market liquidity preventing this from morphing into a financial crisis, at least so far.
 The initial response has been quite good.

-DM: We’ll come on to the macro questions in a moment.
-But if you just look at the way that the different desks were set up in March, and you said you reacted better or more quickly than maybe in 2007-09.
-Did the New York Fed have all the operational equipment, so to speak?
+DM: Looking at the way that the different desks were set up in March, did the New York Fed have all the operational equipment, so to speak?
 These extraordinary measures that they’ve taken in areas, all the commercial credit, all the commercial paper, was that laid down in advance, or did they more or less make that up on the night?
 Clearly the Treasury function of the mortgage securities and so on, you might have that already in your playbook?
-Did this innovative approach get dreamt up very quickly, or was there some sort of rehearsal sheet for all that?

 DM: The Fed didn’t have to buy a single security.
 You just announced that.
 I think only overnight as it started.